Nuru (former Kivu Green Energy)

 Brief description of the client and project

-Kivu Green Energy (or “KGE”) is a minigrid operator based in North Kivu, DRC.
-KGE is operating a 55 kW solar-hybrid minigrid in Beni, and are in the process to retrofit and upgrade another formerly diesel-based minigrid to a ~1.3MW solar PV + 2MWh storage system with diesel back-up.
+Kivu Green Energy (KGE) is a minigrid operator based in North Kivu.
+KGE is operating a 55 kW solar-hybrid minigrid in Beni, and is in the process to retrofit and upgrade another formerly diesel-based minigrid to a ~1.3MW solar PV + 2MWh storage system with diesel back-up.
 The business model is a hybrid minigrid-C&I model since there will be a high component of anchor customers (50-75%) alongside the household and SME clients.
 The company has a pipeline of 10-25MW of similar projects in the same region that it will deploy in the years to come.

-ElectriFI will invest USD 0.5mln equity and USD 0.933mln shareholder loan.
+ElectriFI investedt USD 0.5m equity and USD 0.933m shareholder loan.
 The proceeds will be used to build the first large scale Goma system, as well as to further develop and upscale the company and its pipeline.

 Why ElectriFi wants to fund this project